What happens to a life insurance policy when someone dies?

 Some older policies may have originally been with a friendly society or financial mutual, which has since closed, changed name, or merged with an insurer.
 If you think this might be the case, you can get help with tracking the policy down through the Association of Financial Mutuals.

 If someone had life insurance and died within the term of their policy, you can make a claim with their insurer over the phone or online, provided you have the information needed.
-Here’s how to make a claim with us.
+If their insurer was Aviva, this claims page may be useful.

 What will you be asked?